-Kira Christensen Dylla, was a high school math teacher before her current role as Training Manager at DocuTAP.
+Kira Christensen Dylla, was a high school math teacher before her current role as Senior Manager of Learning and Development at FBN.

-In the time since her award, she received an innovation grant for a classroom set of iPads, was named a top 30 Under 30 Innovative Educator by the online magazine Splashlife, received a Leadership in Education Award from the South Dakota Department of Education and was honored as Faculty of the Year by the Washington High School student newspaper.
+Since being honored by the Milken Family Foundation, she was named a top 30 Under 30 Innovative Educator by the national online magazine Splashlife, received a Leadership in Education Award from the South Dakota Department of Education and was honored as Faculty of the Year by the Washington High School student newspaper.
 Today she works with adults leading the learning and development function for FBN, but she continues to work with young people as a mentor and a volunteer in the classroom.
-In 2015 she graduated from the Leadership Sioux Falls program and will serve as President of the Sioux Falls South Rotary Club.
+In 2015 she graduated from the Leadership Sioux Falls program and served as President of the Sioux Falls South Rotary Club.
 She was also named a Top 5 Manager in 2017 and was featured in the Sioux Falls Chamber Magazine for the Mentorship Program her team developed.

 At the time of her award, Dylla had become a master of mathematics instruction in just five short years.
 Math achievement scores at Washington High had risen dramatically as a result of her energetic teaching strategies.

 Using differentiated instruction and best practices techniques, such as Marzano’s and 21st Century Learning skills, Dylla taught upper- and lower-division math classes with a strong emphasis on technology.
 She organized and taught a day-long district workshop for students on the effective use of Texas Instruments graphing calculators.
 Dylla also provided training for teachers in both math and science at the district level, and served on the district’s curriculum writing committee.
 Her efforts were rewarded with a prestigious invitation: Dylla became one of only 30 teachers in the country asked to participate in a Leadership Development Group at Texas Instruments, a gathering for those who understand the power of the calculator.

 2010 University of Michigan - Flint, M.A.
 Technology in Education - Global Program